tjbutz/class.js/README.md

 class.js
 ========

-Simple (1.69KB minified & gzipped) Class System for JavaScript.
+Simple (1.69KB minified & gzipped) class system for JavaScript.
 Designed to work with backbone.js and node.js.

 ## Features